UTILITY RATES EFFECTIVE 7-1-17

 To estimate your water rate increase, check out the Water Consumption Cost Calculator at: www.lakeoswego.city/finance/water-consumption-cost-calculator.

-The City provides, Water, Sewer, Street Maintenance, and Stormwater.
+The City provides, Water, Sewer, Stormwater, and Street Maintenance

 Lake Oswego City Council, through the annual adoption of Master Fees and Charges, sets City utility rates.
 In reviewing your utility bill to understand how costs have changed, it helps to know what the typical single family home rate payer will see as an increase in a utility bill and how the bill has changed over time.

-Below are useful facts about rates, how they have changed over time and the impact on the Utility Bill and other information that has impacted rates for Water, Sewer, Street Maintenance, and Stormwater.
+Below are useful facts about rates, how they have changed over time and the impact on the Utility Bill and other information that has impacted rates for Water, Sewer, Stormwater and Street Maintenance.
 There is also a very useful chart, in the Master Fees and Charges booklet - Section 1, with the actual dollar amount of the increases for each service for the last few years for the typical rate payer.

 Useful Facts About Rates, Changes and Program Information